Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QAbstractItemView-ScrollMode-e.rst

 .. sip:enum-description::
     :status: todo
-    :digest: b165e823658e554b3e0b9365f139ae5c
+    :digest: 54c95d5cc2f2ba184a8357998b4443fe

 Describes how the scrollbar should behave.
-When setting the scroll mode to  the single step size will adjust automatically unless it was set explicitly using :sip:ref:`~PyQt6.QtWidgets.QAbstractSlider.setSingleStep`.
+When setting the scroll mode to ScrollPerPixel the single step size will adjust automatically unless it was set explicitly using :sip:ref:`~PyQt6.QtWidgets.QAbstractSlider.setSingleStep`.
 The automatic adjustment can be restored by setting the single step size to -1.